 While the recovery process is unique to each patient, early and aggressive treatment for autoimmune encephalitis leads to the best recovery.
 The various antibodies causing the autoimmune response can result in varying symptoms and respond widely in terms of recovery.
-A study in Lancet Neurology by Dr. Titulaer, Dr. Dalmau and colleagues found that 50 percent of patients with Anti-NMDA-receptor encephalitis, the most-studied and best-understood type of Autoimmune Encephalitis, show improvement within four weeks of receiving treatment.
+A study in Lancet Neurology by Dr. Titulaer, Dr. Dalmau and colleagues found that 50 percent of patients with Anti-NMDA-receptor encephalitis, the most-studied and best-understood type of encephalitis, show improvement within four weeks of receiving treatment.

 According to the same study, 80% of patients with Anti-NMDA-receptor encephalitis eventually have partial or complete recovery.
 Some patients took up to 18 months to recover.
 While Anti-NMDA is the most studied of the antibodies, the treatment for AE regardless of antibody, is generally similar.
 Unfortunately, science has yet to generalize recovery probabilities for the other known antibodies.
 In some cases the damage to the brain is irreversible.